 When you use your absinthe spoon, you slowly drip water over the spoon into the glass using a carafe or pitcher.
 This can be difficult and time consuming.
 An absinthe Dripper is a small bowl with a tiny hole in it.
 You place the bowl on top of your glass and fill it with water and it slowly adds the water to the glass for you.
 The next step up from a dripper is the fountain.
 See Fountain or Fountains

 Absinthe Sipping Pipes are used to drink absinthe straight.
-They are small glass "pipes" that are filled with absinthe and sipped.
+They are small glass "pipes" that are filled with absinthe, with or without water and ice and sipped slowly.
 They generally hold about 2-3 ounces.
-You can also louche your absinthe in the sipping pipe.
-They are a great way to limit your consumption.
+Some Brouilleurs allow you to louche your absinthe directly in the pipe (See Right).
+They are a great way to limit your Absinthe consumption.